kevin5k/CE7454_2018_Project_Group11/README.md

 It will compile all the modules you need, including NMS, ROI_Pooing, ROI_Align and ROI_Crop.
 The default version is compiled with Python 2.7, please compile by yourself if you are using a different python version.

-This code has be run with a computer has Nvidia GPU
+This code has to be run with a computer has Nvidia GPU Navigate to src folder
 ## Train

 To train a faster R-CNN model with vgg16 on kaggle ship dataset, simply run: